PoisotLab/2015_ms_scisoftware/ms.md

 and existing training opportunities should be used to reflect this change in practices.

+# Response to White (2015)

+I agree with the points made by White in his review of this paper.
+Citation is bound to be an issue since software changes over time -- and highly successful software is expected to change more, both because increased use will discover more issues, and because it will have to introduce new features to keep up with user demand.
+Citing each version separately may have the effect of diluting the impact of the software (although most citation trackers are able to aggregate citations received by different versions of an object, the way *Google Scholar* does for the preprint and published version of a paper).
+No single individual or group of people are going to solve this issue; of all the points I raise in this paper, this is most likely the one that will require a concerted effort to reach a consensus.
+Ultimately, the citations practices will be determined by what the journals allow.
+Software developers should advocate to editors and publishers to make sure that the journals guidelines are explicit about the way to cite software -- and should do so by expressing their needs, and the best way they think their work can be credited.

 **Acknowledgments** --- this paper was prepared when putting together notes for a workshop on code discoverability, for the Canadian Society of Ecology and Evolution annual meeting 2015, in Saskatoon, and largely inspired by group